 When trading forex, it is important to remember a few key points before jumping in with any currency pair.
 To optimize your trading, it is best to consider the time of day you are trading, long-term investing in assets or short-term scalping on CFDs, and knowledge of the currencies and corresponding financial market you are interested in.
 Consider all the factors discussed in this article in developing your trading strategy, as they all contribute to the performance of currencies against each other.
 As always, it is suggested to test your skills with a demo account before you start trading with a live account on your chosen trading platform.

 Majors are considered the most popular currency pairs.
 Generally, a major currency pair includes USD and is usually more widely available to trade on the forex market, making them the most liquid.
 The major currency pairs are therefore the most crowded and most competitive areas in forex trading.
-Extensive data and price accuracy is available for majors.
+Extensive data and price accuracy are available for majors.

 Justin Grossbard has been investing for the past 20 years and writing for the past 10.
 He co-founded Compare Forex Brokers in 2014 after working with the foreign exchange trading industry for several years.
 He also founded a number of FinTech and digital startups including Innovate Online and SMS Comparison.
 Justin holds a Masters Degree and an Honours in Commerce from Monash University.
 He and his wife Paula live in Melbourne, Australia with his son and Siberian cat.
 In his spare time, he watches Australian Rules Football and invests on global markets.